Day trips from Bologna: 15 best things to do in Emilia Romagna

-Often billed as ‘Little Venice’ due to it being close to the Veneto border, complete with canals and relatively devoid of tourists, it’s an ideal base to explore the local nature from and also soak up the quaint canals.
+Often billed as ‘Little Venice’ due to it being close to the Veneto border, it comes complete with canals and remains relatively devoid of tourists.
+This is an ideal base to explore the local nature, such as the Po Delta.

-A relatively small commune, the main town its self is everything you would expect: still canals reflecting colourful buildings, streets lined with excellent restaurants and bars, and the joy of not being too crowded by tourists.
-It’s well worth hiring a bike to explore the local area and the Po Delta after you’ve enjoyed a couple of chilled days and sampled the local fish speciality, Eel and Clams.
+The main town itself is everything you would expect: mirror-like canals reflecting colourful buildings, streets lined with excellent restaurants and bars, and the joy of not being too crowded by tourists.
+It’s well worth hiring a bike to explore the local area and the Po Delta after you’ve enjoyed a couple of chilled days and sampled the local fish speciality, eel and clams.

 Po Delta Nature Park

-But the real magic lies in the Lagoons and Saltworks of the park just outside Comacchio town.
-Whether you opt to cycle, take a boat, or both, the views are made that more special by the Flamingos that can be found on the lake.
-Although a migration spot, there are now permanent flocks of Flamingos who have set up their home here.
+But the real magic lies in the lagoons and saltworks of the park just outside Comacchio town.
+Whether you opt to cycle, take a boat, or both, the views are made more special by the flamingos that can be found on the lake.
+Although a migration spot, there are now permanent flocks of flamingos who have set up their home here.

-Other options in the Po Delta National Park include heading to the Sacca di Goro by the border of the region to see traditional clam fishing with the ‘rasca’ (although this is quite a detour so, not ideal if you are short on time) or relaxing in one of the spa and wellness facilities.
+Other options in the Po Delta National Park include heading to the Sacca di Goro by the Veneto border to see traditional clam fishing with the ‘rasca’ (although this is quite a detour, so, not ideal if you are short on time) or relaxing in one of the spa and wellness facilities.

 The Casentinesi Forest National Park

-Amongst the Casentinesi Forest National Park, you’ll find some cute village points to stop at, so you can easily combine a stay in Bagno di Romagna with other spots on a road-trip of the lesser-known Emilia Romagna spots.
-This part of the region borders Tuscany so is another option to be combined with the likes of Florence.
+Amongst the Casentinesi Forest National Park, you’ll find some cute villages worth calling at, so you can easily combine a stay in Bagno di Romagna (below) with some other spots on a road trip to lesser-known Emilia Romagna.
+This part of the region borders Tuscany, so another option is to continue on to the likes of Florence.

-There is an array of activities you can do in the park, such as hiking through the forest hunting for mushrooms with deer in the distance, and these activities can be arranged through local guides.
-Be sure to stop off at one of the agritourism restaurants here, where the produce is local and cooking family style.
-I had a delightful meal in Poderone within the forest where we gorged on beetroot infused pasta, traditional ragu, and plate upon plate of local vegetables.
+There is an array of activities you can do in the park, such as hiking through the deer-inhabited forest while hunting for mushrooms, and these activities can be arranged through local guides.
+Be sure to stop off at one of the agriturismo restaurants here, where the produce is local and cooked family-style.
+I had a delightful meal in Poderone where we gorged on beetroot-infused pasta, traditional ragu, and plate upon plate of local vegetables.